oracle-livelabs/multicloud/weblogic-toolkit-ui/scale-cluster/scale-cluster.md

 6. Go back to browser, where you have the application page open.
 Click Refresh button, you will see the load balancing between three managed server now.
     ![new server](images/new-server.png)

-7. Go back to WebLogic Remote Console, click on Monitoring Tree -> Running Servers.
+7. Go back to WebLogic Remote Console, click on *Monitoring Tree* -> *Environment* -> *Servers*.
 You will notice managed-server3 here also.
     ![remote console](images/remote-console.png)